Assignment 3: String Formatting

 • README.md: edit this text file to communicate with us about your submission

 The make run target builds and runs the sample application print_pinout.bin.
 You will likely only use this target at the very end as a final test of your completed work.
-The make test target builds and run the test program test_strings_printf.bin.
+The make test target builds and run the unit test program test_strings_printf.bin.
 This test program is where you will add all of your unit tests.
 You will make heavy use of this target.
-Use the target make debug to run the test_strings_printf.elf program under gdb in simulation mode.
+Use the target make debug to run the unit test program test_strings_printf.elf under gdb in simulation mode.

 Use of MY_MODULE_SOURCES in Makefile Each week as you move forward, you have the option of building on your own code from the previous assignments.
 Open Makefile in assign3 and read the comment which explains MY_MODULE_SOURCES.
 The default setting will list only the library modules for the current assignment.
 If you edit MY_MODULE_SOURCES to add the library modules you completed previously (e.g. gpio.c and timer.c), your programs will now build using your code for those modules instead of the reference.
 Using your previous modules as you move forward will further test your code and give you a jumpstart on earning the full system bonus awarded to a final assignment that uses all of your modules and none of the reference.
 If you encounter a problem using a previous module, you can remove it from MY_MODULE_SOURCES to instead use the reference version until you have a chance to resolve the underlying issue.